Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 If you intend to draw right on top of the image or plan, try lowering the opacity of the layer first.
 Tap the image layer, tap it again to bring up its menu, and slide the opacity bar down.

 2. Inspiration in place, you create a new layer above it and sketch away.
 You reference colors, draw arrows, jot thoughts and outline changes.

-Here, we used the color picker to draw colors straight from the photograph.
+Here, I used the color picker to draw colors straight from the photograph.